 If I (the person asking the question) am pro-choice, I would have applauded her decision.
 You could be dead right now and I wouldn’t even care.
 We know this because there are plenty of aborted fetuses in your age bracket/of your ethnic background/of your sex/ and I care nothing for them.

 If you are pro-choice, don’t ever, EVER ask this question of anybody.
 You have no idea how insulting it sounds.
 You just told the person that they could be dead and you wouldn’t care.

 If you are pro-life, please, do not ask this question or its cousin, “Aren’t you glad your mother chose life?”
 Because the answer may be, “No, I’m not glad.
 My life has been so painful that I often wish I had been aborted.”
 Consider that you may have an unspoken motive: to teach the person a lesson in gratitude.
 Is death really the best way to approach that?

-Actually, as I think about it, if you ever hear somebody saying that they wish they had been aborted, you can let them know they are in good company.
-Job was a prophet in the Old Testament, and there is a whole chapter where he wishes he had never been born (Job 3).
-And later, after he had finished venting and presumably worked through his issues, God praised him and blessed him doubly from what he had before (Job 42).
+Anybody who wishes they were aborted is in good company.
+Job was a prophet in the Old Testament.
+After undergoing some extraordinarily difficult and painful circumstances, he wishes that he was never born.
+In fact, there is an entire chapter in the Bible devoted to it (Job 3).
+And later, after he had finished venting, God praised him and blessed him doubly from what he had before (Job 42).
 So there’s really nothing wrong with feeling that way and letting God know–in some circumstances, it is a totally normal reaction to extremely painful events.

 Even so, if you feel compelled to pose these kinds of questions to somebody who might have been aborted, please hit the pause button and consider your motives.
-Not only are they problematic for the reasons I gave here, the question itself reveals a profound power inequality between the generations.
-Because of this, there just no good way to spin it.
+Not only are they problematic for the reasons I gave here, the question itself highlights a profound inequality–the inequality of power between the generations, and our unwillingness to acknowledge this inequality.